Multi-Functional RIS-Enabled in SAGIN for IoT: A Hybrid Deep Reinforcement Learning Approach with Compressed Twin-Models: Simulation Results

 \section{Simulation Results}

-In simulations, we construct the Globalstar LEO satellite system \cite{30} to evaluate the proposed SAGIN-MF-RIS performance.
+In simulations, we construct the Globalstar LEO satellite system \cite{29} to evaluate the proposed SAGIN-MF-RIS performance.
 The pertinent parameters are listed in Table~\ref{tab:sim_params}.
+Note that the detailed terrestrial and non-terrestrial channel parameters and settings can be found in \cite{sim_ch1} and \cite{sim_ch2,sim_ch3}, respectively.
 As for the settings of the proposed CHIMERA scheme, MADDPG adopts learning rates of $\{0.0001, 0.0002\}$ for the actor and critic networks, respectively.
 The discount factor is set to $\gamma = 0.99$, and the soft update coefficients for both actor and critic target networks are $\tau_{\mu} = \tau_{Q} = 0.0001$.
 In MADQN, the learning rate is set to $0.001$, whereas the target network is softly updated with $\tau_{Q} = 0.01$.
 The exploration of MADQN is governed by a greedy policy, where exploration rate $\varsigma$ linearly decays from $1$ to $0.1$ over $10^4$ steps.
 The experience replay buffer $\mathcal{D}$ of MADQN/MADDPG can store up to $10^5$ samples, whilst both models are trained with a mini-batch size of $64$.
+Note that all neural networks are initially randomly generated to ensure sufficient diversity between the twin-models from the start of training.
+Note that using the same initial neural network model in both primal and dual networks is acceptable, as their input states are distinct.